amirmfarzane/Booking.com-Website-Analysis/README.md

 - Extracting information on hotels, such as prices, ratings, location, amenities, and reviews.
 - Choosing number of adults and number of nights is possible to change based on ypur need.
 - Also is possible to choose diffrent cities but we extracted city key from html script of website and be used.
-- Ensuring data quality and handling issues like missing values and duplicates.

-For more details, refer to the notebook: `notebooks/01_data_scraping.ipynb`
+For more details of this phase description, refer to the notebook: `P0/DS-Project-P0.pdf` For more details of this phase implementation, refer to the notebook: `scrap.ipynb`

-## Feature Engineering
+## Feature Engineering and EDA

 The feature engineering process transformed the raw data into a suitable format for analysis and modeling.
 Key steps included: